-Where each TXV has the same number of circuits, that number is shown once.
+Where each TXV has the same number of circuits, that number is where each TXV has the same number of circuits, that number is shown once.
 When coil has an uneven number of circuits per TXV, both values are shown.

-Fractory-supplied distributors have factory-selected nozzle sizes shown.
+†Factory-supplied distributors have factory-selected nozzle sizes shown.
 If necessary, replace factory-supplied nozzles with field-supplied and installed nozzles.
-Consult AHUBuilder® program for correct nozzle selection.
+Consult AHUBuilder® program for correct nozzle selection. rect nozzle selection.